 Geodatabases are directly compatible between ArcGIS 9.2 Service Pack 5/Service Pack 6 and 9.3 or 9.3.1.
 It is possible to access and edit 9.2 geodatabases in 9.3 or 9.3.1 without upgrading them, and geodatabases that are created, modified, or upgraded in 9.3 or 9.3.1 can be accessed and edited using 9.2 Service Pack 5 or 9.2 Service Pack 6.

-Geodatabases are directly compatible after the 10.0 release (10.0 -> 10.4).
+Geodatabases are directly compatible after the 10.0 release.
 Geodatabases and clients post 10.0 sp5 behave as if the geodatabase release is the same (internal stored procedures may increment and thus the release number does continue to increase).
-However the datasets themselves have flags on them indicating which clients are capable of opening them.
+However, the datasets themselves have flags on them indicating which clients are capable of opening them.

-To share data from more recent versions of the geodatabase with older versions of ArcGIS, migrate the data into a geodatabase created from the earlier release of ArcGIS.
-In this example, a personal geodatabase is used.
+To share data from more recent versions of a geodatabase with older versions of ArcGIS, migrate the data into a geodatabase created from the earlier release of ArcGIS.
 Be aware that geodatabase functionality implemented in newer releases cannot be migrated back to older releases.
 Attempts to open datasets that participate in newer functionality return the following error message:

-What follows is a summary of objects that are specific to a newer release of the geodatabase, which may raise an error during step 3 of this process.
+The following is a summary of objects that are specific to a newer release of the geodatabase, which may raise an error during step 3 of the process described below.

 The ability to add field conflict filters (for example, arcpy.AddFieldConflictFilter_management) to specific fields was introduced.
 If classes with conflict filtering are copied to a 10.x geodatabase, the filter is maintained, however the older client cannot open the class.
 If the table is copied to a FileGDB of any geodatabase release, the filters are removed, allowing older clients to open the table.